alvaroaleman/k8s-auth-injector/README.md

 A `MutatingAdmissionWebhook` that adds a sidecar for basic authentication to your pod.

 It works by reading a `authinjector/basic-auth-secret-name` annotation on the pod, then adding a sidecar which uses the `secret` specified in the annotation.

-Note:
- * This currently only works with pods that have exactly one container and that container has exactly one port specified
+That sidecar then redefines the port it puts basic auth on to point to the sidecar.
+This means your service should point to the name of the port, not to the number.

+If there is more than one port defined in your pod, you must also set a `authinjector/port-name` with the name of the port you want basic auth on

- * This requires the secret specified in `authinjector/basic-auth-secret-name` to have a `auth` property with the basic auth infos
+*Note:* This requires the secret specified in `authinjector/basic-auth-secret-name` to have a `auth` property with the basic auth infos

 ## Quickstart